AvaTax SDK Python

 Add credentials to your client object

-Unlike ping, most methods in our REST V2 API requires you to be authenticated in order to associate those information provided by you with your account.
+Unlike ping, most methods in our REST V2 API requires you to be authenticated in order to associate information provided by you with your account.
 To find out if a method requires authentication, visit our API Reference page.

 client = client.add_credentials('USERNAME/ACCOUNT_ID', 'PASSWORD/LICENSE_KEY')

-To verify that you have added a valid credential, simply call the ping method again, this time in the response text you should see "authenticated": true.
+To verify that you have added a valid credential, simply call the ping method again.
+You should see "authenticated": true in the response text.

-To create a transaction using your client object
+Create a transaction using your client object

 transaction_response = client.create_transaction(tax_document)